mshariqnaeem/FIFA_PlayerValue_ML/README.md

 ## Week Two in Closing

 We have all made steady and consistent progress on our portions of the project.
 Already at this stage we have uncovered many interesting features we are eager to present as we polish them into something that is clearer.
 As work marches on we have all contributed much time and effort into making sure that all the stake holders will be satisfied in the results, as we are confident that our final product will deliver in what our design goals outlined.
+We know that with a well laid plan, we can achieve the desired goal on time, and get the answers to the stack holders.
+Putting together machine learning, thoughtful insights, story driven data, and a well-organized team, we know that we will be able to deliver on our goal, of finding what indicators to look for, to find the true monetary value of a player.